 And if you can do that, you can do great things with your memory, like how Matteo Ricci learned Chinese in record time.
-You can also remember names at events with ease and accomplish any goal in which memory plays a role.
+You can also easily remember names at events and accomplish any memory-associated goal.

 And what goal doesn’t involve memory?